Yandex Cloud

 Migrate the databaseMigrate the database

-1. Prepare the source cluster database.
+1. Set up the source cluster database.

-2. Prepare the target cluster database.
+2. Set up the target cluster database.

-3. Set up the endpoints and transfer:
+3. Create endpoints and a transfer:

 Manually